 Disclaimer: This post contains references to products from one or more of our advertisers.
 We may receive compensation (at no cost to you) when you click on links to those products.
 Read our Disclaimer Policy for more information.

-Let’s find out in this Boeing Stock Forecast & Analysis.
+Let’s find out if BA is a buy in this Boeing Stock Forecast & Analysis.

 Boeing Co. is a 105-year-old American multinational corporation that manufactures, designs, and sells the following:

 Boeing provides leasing and product support services too.

 Boeing separates these operations into four segments: Commercial Airplanes (BCA), Defense, Space, and Security (DSS), Global Services (BGS), and Boeing Capital (BCC).

 It is among the largest aerospace manufacturers and defense contractors in the world.
 Boeing is the largest exporter in the United States by dollar value.

 #1.
 National Security

 Boeing is a major component of the military-industrial complex.
 It provides several goods and services for the military that contribute to matters of national security.

 In addition to Lockheed Martin, Northrop Grumman, and Raytheon, Boeing has a vested interest in protecting the free world, specifically the U.S.